 Discussions led to a pay increase for some, with colonels being bumped to $75.00 a month and captains, $40.00.
 Privates didn’t receive a raise, which hurt their pocketbooks, as they had to pay for their own uniforms, weapons and gear.

 War of 1812

 Those wishing to serve in the Army during the War of 1812 initially needed to sign a five-year contract, with recruits later given the option to join for the duration of the conflict.
 Upon enlisting, soldiers were given a one-time bounty of $31.00 and 160 acres of land, a total later increased by Congress to $124.00 and 320 acres.
 This was notable, as the financial compensation itself was more than what the average unskilled laborer earned a year.

-During the first year of the war, Congress was slow to pay troops, culminating in an absolute refusal to march and mutinies in October 1812.
+During the first year of the war, Congress was slow to pay troops their salaries, culminating in an absolute refusal to march and mutinies in October 1812.
 As the conflict progressed, the problem only became more unmanageable, and by the fall of 1814, soldiers’ pay was between six and 12 months in arrears.

-Those wishing to serve enlisted for five years and were paid around $7.00 a month.
+Those wishing to serve enlisted for five years, with troops earning a salary of around $7.00 a month.
 The low wage meant those with few job opportunities and a poor educated joined, as did foreign nationals.
 By 1845, 42 percent of those serving were from foreign nations – 50 percent were Irish, while the rest originated from other European countries.